george-hawkins/no-gpu-docker-cuda/README.md

 To get things to work, you'd need to be running on a system with a GPU and make this GPU available to `dockerd` by setting up the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html) - in particular you need to add the `nvidia-container-runtime` runtime.

-Then you could update the [`docker-compose.yml`](docker-compose.yml) file to reserve the necessary GPU capability as covered in the [Enabling GPU access with Compose page](https://docs.docker.com/compose/gpu-support/).
+Then you would need to update the [`docker-compose.yml`](docker-compose.yml) file to reserve the necessary GPU capability as covered in the [Enabling GPU access with Compose page](https://docs.docker.com/compose/gpu-support/).

 This step is simpler if you're doing everything with plain `docker` and within a container, then you just need to add `--gpus all` when running things (as shown in the next section).